jake-g00dwin/crius_1280/README.md

 ## Project Usage

+### Downloading the Pre-compiled Binaries

 ### Building for usage

 To build the shared library of C code that allows interfacing with python follow the below prompts.

 This assumes that the required SDK shared libraries are either installed system wide or the repo's included ones are used.
+By default the ones in the `camera_sdk` directory are used.

+The build process handles the OS/toolchains by itself automatiaclly for all supported platforms.

 ```sh
 git clone https://github.com/jake-g00dwin/crius_1280.git